 GSY DEX Matching Engine

-The GSY Matching Engine is a critical component of the Grid Singularity Decentralised Exchange (GSY DEX) purposed to efficiently and securely match the select market supply with demand, based on participant preferences and market conditions.
-Whilst it can be used for any commodity, the GSY Matching Engine has been tailored for the electricity market.
-It integrates directly with the GSY Off-Chain Storage for real-time bid and offer access via its Order Book Storage, and with the GSY Node for trade settlement in conjunction with a trade execution (energy delivery) verification service provided by the GSY Execution Engine.
-The GSY Matching Engine deploys a pay-as-bid strategy, ensuring that buyers and sellers receive the best possible prices for their energy trades.
+The GSY Matching Engine currently deploys a two-sided pay-as-bid strategy, ensuring that buyers and sellers receive the best possible prices for their energy trades.
 Future versions will integrate pay-as-clear and automated market maker (AMM) as alternative trading mechanisms.
 Furthermore, the intent is to render the GSY Matching Engine available as an autonomous service application in the Energy Web SmartFlow Launchpad, leveraging the Energy Web infrastructure and facilitating integration with a wider range of third-party applications, even beyond the energy market.

-The GSY DEX Matching Engine reads open bids and offers through the GSY DEX Matching API and submits matches for validation based on the process determined for the Grid Singularity Exchange.
-Since the exchange’s verification function (part of GSY Node) only checks the validity of each match rather than the result of a specific matching algorithm, there is no longer a need for an agreed matching algorithm, arbitration technique, or redundant off-chain worker computation.
-This alleviates the need for additional on-chain computational cost, avoiding a corresponding increase to the gas costs associated with matching.
-Moreover, the GSY Node verification function is able to ascertain whether the bid and offer limitations are satisfied by the matches generated by the GSY Matching Engine (for instance, if the clearing energy rate is lower than or equal to the bid rate and higher than or equal to the offer rate).
+The GSY Node verification function is to ascertain whether the bid and offer limitations are satisfied by the matches generated by the GSY DEX Matching Engine (for instance, if the energy rate of the match is lower than or equal to the bid rate and higher than or equal to the offer rate).
+In addition, leveraging the GSY Node consensus mechanism, it is possible to receive different sets of matches from multiple competing GSY Matching Engines and to accept only one of those sets, guaranteeing decentralised dispute resolution and safeguarding against malicious submissions.
+Moreover, the GSY Node verification function is modelled as a dispatchable function which emits events that are part of the block extrinsics, thus guaranteeing that any incorrect or malicious submissions from the Matching Engine are logged and available for audit.
 Therefore, multiple competing GSY Matching Engines can calculate matches for different markets in parallel, each using their own matching algorithm, and afterwards the GSY Node can select and verify the matches that are eligible for clearing, and reject those that are violating their bid and offer requirements.
 Finally, as the verification function is executed on-chain any potential errors or fraud attempts, such as double counting of trades and matching results, are eliminated.
-The validation of the actual delivery of the traded energy cannot be performed at this time, due to the fact that the energy is traded ahead-of-time.
-Another GSY DEX service, the GSY Execution Engine, is tasked with reading the asset measurements of produced or consumed energy, thereby validating whether the energy delivery corresponds to the traded energy.
+The validation of the actual delivery of the traded energy cannot be performed at the same time when the energy is traded, due to the fact that trading occurs ahead of delivery (ex ante).
+The trade matching time is fully configurable, with a default of 15 minutes before the energy delivery — a timeframe aligned with intra-day or real-time trading models.
+Longer lead times (e.g., day-ahead) could be configured depending on market context.
+At the end of the trade cycle, the GSY DEX Execution Engine is tasked with reading the asset measurements of produced or consumed energy, thereby validating whether the energy delivery corresponds to the traded energy ex post.
+The final outcome is then forwarded for financial clearance and analytics.

-The main functions of the GSY DEX Matching Engine are the following:
+To summarise, the main functions of the GSY DEX Matching Engine are the following:

-• Order Retrieval: The GSY Matching Engine retrieves orders from the GSY DEX Off-Chain Storage.
+- Trade Order Retrieval: The GSY Matching Engine retrieves orders from the GSY DEX Off-Chain Storage.
 This storage system holds all active bids and offers, which the GSY Matching Engine reads in order to match suitable counterparts for energy trades.

-• Gas/Transaction Costs: By creating a dedicated matching engine that interacts with the off-chain storage for the most computationally intensive operations rather than using the GSY Node to execute the entire matching process on-chain, transaction costs are significantly reduced.
+- Gas/Transaction Costs: By creating a dedicated matching engine that interacts with the off-chain storage for the most computationally intensive operations rather than using the GSY Node to execute the entire matching process on-chain, transaction costs are significantly reduced.

-GSY DEX Matching Engine Implementation
+GSY DEX Matching Engine Implementation¶

 The GSY DEX Matching Engine is implemented in Rust, in order to take advantage of the ease of interconnection with other components of the GSY DEX, especially with the GSY Node, and the Rust performance benefits compared to other programming languages.
-The Matching Engine’s operation revolves around a loop that continuously submits requests to the GSY DEX Off-Chain Storage as to whether new open offers or bids have been created.
+The GSY DEX Matching Engine’s operation revolves around a loop that continuously submits requests to the GSY DEX Off-Chain Storage as to whether new open offers or bids have been created.
 If the Off-Chain Storage reports that new offers and bids have been created, the Matching Engine calls the applicable matching algorithm to calculate the matches and then transmits the calculated matches to the GSY Node.
-The main Rust modules that comprise the Matching Engine are the Algorithms Module and the Connectors Module.
+The main Rust modules that comprise the GSY DEX Matching Engine are the Algorithms Module and the Connectors Module.

 The GSY DEX Matching Engine Algorithms Module stores the available matching algorithms.
 Currently the two-sided pay-as-bid algorithm is supported, with additional matching algorithms to be added in the future, either by Grid Singularity or a third party via the GSY DEX Matching API.
 Furthermore, the design of the Algorithms Module allows multiple algorithms to be deployed in parallel.
 For instance, different matching algorithms can be applied in different energy communities, or in different buildings within an energy community to optimise their asset configuration